What is the process for reserving FPPF LAND and PTPZL in the TWWHA?

 - tabling a draft proclamation (which outlines the class of reserve of each parcel of FPPF LAND) in both Houses of Parliament for consideration and approval

 - proclaiming the land as a reserve (if approved by both Houses of Parliament)

 - progressing the reservation of PTPZL once the area containing plantation forestry has been appropriately regenerated to native forest.

 No. The areas proposed to be reserved are all within the existing TWWHA boundary and the size of the TWWHA will not change.

-The current assessment is that there is no foreseeable impact to current users of the land as a result of the reservation of FPPFL.
+The current assessment is that there is no foreseeable impact to current users of the land resulting from the reservation of FPPF land.

 Where can I find information on the Management Zones?

 provides information on defining the Management Zones and how they apply including allowable activities within those zones.